• Home

 You also run the risk of an old flag evaluating to a state that is invalid or undesirable.
 When you’re rolling out a new change such as an updated user interface (UI), it is common to keep the current UI as the default version until you have confidence in the new one.
 Once the flag is serving 100% of contexts the new UI, the flag has reached the end of its lifecycle and should be archived.
 Failure to do this runs the risk of falling back to the undesired old UI if a flag gets turned off or an SDK failure results in using the fallback value.

-Temporary flags with a "Launched" status may also be ready to archive.
-The "Launched" status indicates that any gradual rollout of a new feature has ended, and it's now live for all contexts.
+Flags are ready for code removal if they are temporary flags that are either not being evaluated any more ("Inactive" status), or are serving the same variation to all contexts ("Launched" status).
+An "Inactive" status may mean that you're no longer running the code which evaluates the flag.
+A "Launched" status likely means that any gradual rollout of a new feature has ended, and the feature is now live for all contexts.
 The flag is still evaluated every time the code is run, but because it returns the same variation for everyone, it's no longer needed.
-You should now either archive the flag, or turn it into a permanent flag that you can use as a kill switch to disable the feature entirely.
+You should now either remove the flag from your code and then archive the flag, or turn the flag into a permanent flag that you can use as a circuit breaker to disable the feature entirely.

 For example, consider this flag:

-Creating organization-wide naming conventions
+Create organization-wide naming conventions

 A shared naming convention for your organization's flags is an effective way to eliminate debt.
 Flags should have understandable, intuitive names.

-For example, imagine a flag named FF123_do_not_delete_this_72.
+.
 When the developer that created the flag leaves the company, the person who takes over their work cannot necessarily tell what that flag is supposed to do.
 The name of that flag is too obscure to easily determine if the flag is important or not, and taking time to find the flag references in the codebase, determine the results of its variations, and calculate the impact of archiving the flag all seem less urgent than other work.

 If flags do not have human-readable names, they can become technical debt.

-To learn more, read Creating naming conventions for flags.
+To learn more, read Flag conventions.

-Writing useful descriptions
+Write useful descriptions

 Use descriptions to add more context to the flag.
 Unlike flag names, you can update descriptions.
 They can include detailed information, such as the date the flag was last reviewed, the purpose of the flag, and more.